East Peoria Campus • L211 • (309) 694-5600

 Unofficial copies of transcripts can be obtained through your MyICC (eservices) account under Academics; however, unofficial copies are not generally accepted by other institutions.
 A student’s official transcript will be withheld if the student has not met all financial obligations to the College.

 *Development of Excellence Through Activities and Involvement in Leadership and Service

 The Student Development transcript is designed as an official document to accompany resumes or scholarship applications and to supplement the academic transcript.
-It is a self-reported record, with verification by an advisor or supervisor, of a student’s co-curricular activities, service, leadership development, honors, or awards while at Illinois Central College.
+It is a self-reported record, with verification by a Student Success Advisor or supervisor, of a student’s co-curricular activities, service, leadership development, honors, or awards while at Illinois Central College.